MedXpress Connect Rebrands to MXC Logistics, Expanding Healthcare Logistics Services

 ALPHARETTA, Ga., Sept.
-30, 2024 /PRNewswire/ -- MedXpress Connect, a TFC Logistics company and a leader in medical courier services, proudly announces its rebranding as MXC Logistics.
+30, 2024 /PRNewswire-HISPANIC PR WIRE/-- MedXpress Connect, a TFC Logistics company and a leader in medical courier services, proudly announces its rebranding as MXC Logistics.
 This change marks a significant transformation from a specialized medical courier company to a comprehensive healthcare logistics 3PL (Third-Party Logistics) organization.

 With over two decades of experience in the logistics and healthcare industries, MXC Logistics is set to broaden its service offerings while maintaining its core strengths in contract procurement, training, and certification.
 The newly formed MXC Logistics will provide an end-to-end healthcare logistics solution, supporting the complex supply chain needs of healthcare-related organizations (HROs).